marceelrf/marceelrf.github.io/README.md

 6. Physics teacher (*Volunteer*) | Cursinho do IB | 2016 to 2017
 7. Discipline Coordinator - Pysichs (*Volunteer*) | Cursinho do IB | 2016 to 2017
 8. Master's Degree student (*FAPESP scholarship*) | LaBIO - Laboratory of bioassays and cell dynamics | 2015 to 2017
-9. PhD student (*FAPESP scholarship*) | LaBIO - Laboratory of bioassays and cell dynamics | 2017 to present
+9. PhD student (*FAPESP scholarship*) | LaBIO - Laboratory of bioassays and cell dynamics | 2017 to 2023
+10. Visiting scholar | NYU - New York University, Dental School | 2022

 ### Selected publications
 - [GSVA score reveals molecular signatures from transcriptomes for biomaterials comparison](https://onlinelibrary.wiley.com/doi/abs/10.1002/jbm.a.37090)